MareoRaft/k_combinat_for_sage/README.rst

 .. image:: docs/source/_static/k-rim.JPG
-  :width: 400
-  :alt: Alternative text
+  :alt: image of k-rim of a 2,1,1 tableau

 Quicklinks